 The Mobile Unit that Modified "The Stars Look Down" Mustang

-The 461st Air Service Squadron provided vital support services to the 354th Fighter Group other units that helped make the "Pioneers" unbeatable included the 326th Service Group, 1593rd Ordinance Supply and Maintenance Company, 1176th Quartermaster Company, Detachment A of the 1091st Signal Company, Detachment A of the 2456th Quartermaster Truck Company and the Chemical Warfare Section, all components of the unit, arrived and began to function.
+The 461st Air Service Squadron provided vital support services to various units among them the 354th Fighter Group that helped make the "Pioneers" unbeatable included the 326th Service Group, 1593rd Ordnance Supply and Maintenance Company, 1176th Quartermaster Company, Detachment A of the 1091st Signal Company, Detachment A of the 2456th Quartermaster Truck Company and the Chemical Warfare Section, all components of the unit, arrived and began to function.
 The officers and men of the Service Group shared many of the same experiences, the hardships and tribulations of the "Pioneers".

 These men preformed their jobs so well in keeping the planes of the 354th in combat that they were awarded the Meritorious Unit Citation.
 And in appreciation of their sterling efforts the pilots of the Pioneers dedicated their 500th plane victory to these men.
 "Truly to them belongs a large share of the glory that was won by the 354th".